simmi30/lnd1/docs/macaroons.md

   key with id 0 doesn't exist` or `verification failed: signature mismatch after caveat verification`.

-You can also run `lnd` with the `--no-macaroons` option, which skips the creation of the macaroon files and all macaroon checks within the RPC server.
+You can also run `broln` with the `--no-macaroons` option, which skips the creation of the macaroon files and all macaroon checks within the RPC server.
 This means you can still pass a macaroon to the RPC server with a client, but it won't be checked for validity.
 Note that disabling authentication of a server